intel/neural-compressor/neural_compressor/compression/pruner/README.md

-Neural Compressor `Pruning` API is defined under `neural_compressor.pruner`, which takes a user-defined configure object as input.
+Neural Compressor `Pruning` API is defined under `neural_compressor.training`, which takes a user-defined configure object as input.
 Users can pass the customized training/evaluation functions to `Pruning` in various scenarios.